Tower City Center Mall, Cleveland, OH: Exploring the Iconic Site

 They briefly ran the Lake Shore route through the terminal in 1971 but soon moved to a new station near Lake Erie.
 This decision marked the end of regular passenger services at the terminal.

-By 1977, rail operations ceased entirely at Cleveland Union Terminal.
-The last remaining service, an Erie Lackawanna commuter train to Youngstown, ended its run.
+By 1977, rail operations at Cleveland Union Terminal had ceased entirely.
+The last remaining service, an Erie Lackawanna commuter train to Youngstown, had ended its run.
 Once a bustling hub of activity, the terminal saw its platforms fall silent.

 The end of rail services marked a turning point for the terminal.
 The shift away from trains required new uses for the vast complex.